MDS Aggregator – FAQ

 The aggregator validates data in the following sequence:

-- Format-Specific Validation – Ensures required CSV files/tabs exist.
+6. Format-Specific Validation – Ensures required file types exist.

-- Data Reading & Logging – Checks each record for compliance.
+7. Data Reading & Logging – Checks each record for compliance against the supported MDS.

 What happens if duplicate records are found?